Weather StoryAlmanac, microseasons, and the day's weather story.

 Climate

-Across the year, South Fulton receives about 48 inches of precipitation across roughly 75 rainy days.
+Across the year, South Fulton collects about 46 inches of precipitation over roughly 181 days with measurable rain or snow.

 ZIP codes in South Fulton